Yiddishe-Kop/laravel-commerce-docs/content/en/cart.md

 ---
-title: Setup
+title: Cart
-description: ''
+description: 'Using the shopping cart'
-position: 2
+position: 3
 category: Guide
 ---